Help for Prescription Drug Abuse

 Some people try to intensify the effects of prescription medications by using these drugs other than how they are prescribed, such as crushing pills and then either snorting the powder or dissolving it in liquid and injecting it.
 Opioids are often dispensed in the form of a time-release tablet, and people can chew these tablets to release the whole dose simultaneously.
 Misusing these drugs in this way can significantly increase the risk of medical complications, as well as overdose.

-Some warning signs of addiction can be observed by friends and loved ones.
-Mayo Clinic lists the following warning signs to watch out for:
+Some warning signs of addiction to prescription medication can be observed by friends and loved ones, and can include:

 Drug addiction is often just one piece in a much larger puzzle; many people suffering from a substance use disorder also have co-occurring mental health disorders, such as anxiety, depression, or a personality disorder.
 Effective treatment of a substance use disorder must also address any other problems the individual experiences.